poshAJ/PoshToolbox/docs/New-IPAddress.md

 ### System.Net.IPAddress

-Returns an object representing the IP Address.
+Returns an IPAddress object for each resolved address.

 ## NOTES